Equinor ASA ADR (EQNR) Shares Decline Despite Market Challenges - News Heater

-Equinor ASA ADR (NYSE: EQNR)’s stock price has gone decline by -0.96 in comparison to its previous close of 32.36, however, the company has experienced a -2.73% decrease in its stock price over the last five trading days.
-Zacks Investment Research reported 2023-09-26 that Chappal Energies emerges as a potential new buyer for Equinor’s (EQNR) Agbami field stake sale in Nigeria, among other bids.
+Equinor ASA ADR (NYSE: EQNR)’s stock price has decreased by -1.56 compared to its previous closing price of 32.79.
+However, the company has seen a -0.25% decrease in its stock price over the last five trading sessions.
+Zacks Investment Research reported 2023-09-28 that Equinor (EQNR) inks a 5-year strategic gas supply deal with OMV, in a bid for energy security that promises 12 TWh of natural gas supply for Europe.

 Is It Worth Investing in Equinor ASA ADR (NYSE: EQNR) Right Now?